harukizaemon/harukizaemon.github.io/_posts/2009-08-01-were-recruiting.markdown

 alias: /2009/08/were-recruiting.html
 categories:
 ---
-If you haven't heard already, [Cogent Consulting](http://www.cogentconsulting.com.au/) are recruiting.
+If you haven't heard already, [Cogent](http://www.cogent.co/) are recruiting.

-Cogent Consulting prides itself on the depth of its experience with agile software  development, and its ability to leverage this experience to benefit Cogent clients.
+Cogent prides itself on the depth of its experience with agile software  development, and its ability to leverage this experience to benefit Cogent clients.
 We are an open-book company, with comprehensive employee participation in decision-making.

 What do we do?
 We’re a three part story.
 We go out on site as consultants to help our clients get better at producing good software, by both coaching them in agile techniques and working as integral part of their development teams.
 We produce high-quality websites  for clients from our own premises.
 Finally, we build our own (mostly web-based) products, using the range of great talents that make up our team.